per1234/esp8266-fireplace/README.md

 ## Software

-The project should work with the Arduino IDE or Platformio.
+The project works with the Arduino IDE or Platformio.

 1. Clone the repository
 ```